FAQ: How do I evaluate a source to determine if it's appropriate to use for my assignment?

 Evaluating Sources

 As you begin your research you will probably find lots of information from many types of sources.
-When you are in college and in most professional settings after college you will be expected to use high-quality sources of information for your work.
-As you gather information for your research projects, you'll find many sources in many formats such as books, articles from databases, Web documents, interviews, videos, and more.
+When you are in college and in most professional settings after college, you will be expected to use high-quality sources of information for your work.
+As you gather information for your research projects, you'll find sources in many formats such as books, articles from databases, articles from websites, interviews, videos, social media posts, and more.

 For in-depth help evaluating sources, visit our Evaluating Sources guide.
-However in brief, here are five criteria you should use to evaluate the sources you find:
+However, in brief, one helpful method you can use to evaluate sources, the CCOW method, is laid out below.
+The CCOW method includes four key criteria you can use to evaluate sources for reliability:

-When considering accuracy, ask yourself the following questions:
+When considering an author's credentials, ask yourself the following questions:

 - Has the source been edited or peer-reviewed?